tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ## <a href="#create-tree">createTree</a> **`(nodeName, attributes, ...childNodes)`**

-Creates a Virtual Tree which can be interpolated and rendered.
+Creates a Virtual Tree (VTree) which can be interpolated and rendered.
 This has a similar purpose to hyperscript's `h()` and React's `createElement`.

-Example:
+Examples:

 ``` js
 const attributes = {